 - Rub the surface of the swab and check if any color appears.

-If the swab shows a red color, it means the red paint bleeds, and this will make interpreting the result difficult.
+If the swab shows a red color, the red paint bleeds.
+It will make interpreting the result difficult.

-Testing steel surfaces is easier, as the red primer typically applied contains high levels of lead, allowing you to immediately check the results by following the general instructions.
+Testing steel surfaces is easier, as the applied red primer contains high lead levels.
+It allows you to check the results by following the general instructions immediately.

-Even if it bleeds, the red color from the primer is a lot darker compared to the red color that the solution can produce when it comes into contact with lead; the swab will produce a cherry red color that is a lot brighter than the color that bleeds.
+Even if it bleeds, the red color from the primer is a lot darker than the red color that the solution can produce when it comes into contact with lead.
+The swab will produce a cherry red color that is brighter than the color that bleeds.

 Testing on Plaster and Gypsum or Drywall

-This lead-based paint test kit has finally been EPA-approved to work on plaster and drywall as well since 2012.
-Unfortunately, the plaster dust and drywall sulfates present may affect accuracy, so testing must be done carefully to ensure that you get the right results.
+This product has finally been EPA-approved to work on plaster and drywall since 2012.
+Unfortunately, the plaster dust and drywall sulfates present may affect accuracy.
+Testing must be done carefully to ensure that you get the right results.

 Testing for lead on plaster and gypsum or drywall is done through this method: